carloskekwa/Custom-Keyboard-Prediction/README.md

 # Custom-Keyboard-Prediction

+## Description

+PredictionForKeybpard is the best iOS Library that make Next Word Prediction easy for Custom iOS Keyboard.
+Since Apple does not support and does not provide any API for that, we decided to make a library that does that.
+Just Enjoy and buy me a coffee one day!

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.